4.30 from 10 votes

 How to Serve

 Serve these little tots with your favorite veggie burger for the perfect meal.
-Check out these curried pumpkin black bean burgers or these black bean burgers if you need some inspiration.
-I had mine with a locally made NoBull burger, which btw, was delicious!
-I’m glad I had those on hand as they were super easy for Isaac, my personal chef as of late, to whip up. 😉
+Check out these black bean pumpkin burgers or my spicy black bean burgers if you need some inspiration.

 How to Store Leftovers